-- · In IBM SPSS Collaboration and Deployment Services, it is not possible to create scoring configurations using streams containing IBM Netezza database modeling nodes. - PMML export or import is not possible for models created by the Netezza nodes.
+- In IBM SPSS Collaboration and Deployment Services, it is not possible to create scoring configurations using streams containing IBM Data Warehouse or IBM Netezza database modeling nodes. - PMML export or import is not possible for models created by the Data Warehouse or Netezza nodes.